turingschool/launch-curriculum/module3/lessons/Week2/IntroToMVC.md

     </p>
 </aside>

 We're going to use the scaffolding tool in Visual Studio to create our controller.
-Follow the instructions in the following image, except call your controller `MoviesController.cs` instead of `HelloWorldController.cs`
+Follow the instructions in the following image

 ![Creating a Controller](/assets/images/module3/Week2/MVC_3_Create_Controller.png)

+In the **Add New Item - MvcMovie** dialog, enter `MoviesController.cs` and select **Add**.

-Your generated controller should look like this:
+Your generated controller should look like this, except for the comment I added for clarity:
 ```C#
 using Microsoft.AspNetCore.Mvc;